opentargets/approvalsSupport/README.md

 1. **GE_Year_plot.R**:
    - Generates a plot showing genetic evidence support for approved drugs by year.

+2. **GE_by_year_plot.R**:
+   - Generates a plot for each year showing genetic evidence support for approved drugs by datasource.

 3. **OR_plot.R**:
    - Computes and plots odds ratios (OR) for approvals with expedited review status and for those addressing serious conditions.